open-cogsci/osdoc/content/publications.md

 {: .reference}

 Grainger, J., Mathôt, S., & Vitu, F. (in press).
 Tests of a model of multi-word reading: Effects of parafoveal flanking letters on foveal word recognition. *Acta Psychologica*.
 {: .reference}

+Hermens, F., Lachmann, T., & van Leeuwen, C. (2013).
+Is it really search or just matching?
+The influence of Goodness, number of stimuli and presentation sequence in same–different tasks. *Psychological Research*. doi:10.1007/s00426-013-0529-1
+{: .reference}

 Huang, L. (2013).
 IPMP 2013 – A comprehensive data analysis